 By now, you’re probably already familiar with M1’s pies, which make it easy to customize your portfolio to your unique investing needs.
-You can choose from our Expert Pies, pick from more than 6,000 stocks and ETFs to build your own, or opt for a combination of the two.
+You can choose from our Model Portfolios, pick from more than 6,000 stocks and ETFs to build your own, or opt for a combination of the two.
 Now you need to know how to choose stocks to build your portfolio.

 Selecting the right investments is crucial to your financial success.
 The securities you buy should align with your goals, reflect your expertise, and offer superior value to alternatives.
 So how do you make the right choice?

 First, it’s important to remember that people spend lifetimes attempting to become great investors, and a few quick tips will certainly not transform you into Warren Buffet.
 Investing is a science, an art, and even includes a good bit of luck.
 At the same time, however, grasping the fundamentals and doing your research can go a long way.
 When it comes to making better investment decisions, all you really need is a good process.
 Here are my top tips for how to choose stocks: